![]() |

 You will see views of Hartley Hill to your right.

-The next footpath sign points to the right and takes you in to a courtyard.
+The next footpath sign points to the right and takes you into a courtyard.

 The path is quite uneven as hundreds of years of wear and tear have taken their toll.

 As the path levels, keep left and eventually you will be on a wide, flat and well made path.
-Views now open up to the left.

 Pass through a gate and continue forward on the wide path until you see a Cotswold Way footpath sign on the left.